-An overview of the political, social, legal and ethical realities affecting managers in public and nonprofit organizations such as government agencies, churches, schools, museums and community service organizations.
-Topics include: theoretical as well as operational perspectives, particularly as they distinguish public administration from business administration; the power of the public service professional and values of public service systems; and political processes, legal factors and other mechanisms of accountability.
+An overview of the political, social, legal, and ethical realities affecting public service management in nonprofit organizations such as government agencies, churches, schools, museums, and community service organizations.
+Topics include theoretical as well as operational perspectives, particularly as they distinguish public administration from business administration; the power of the public service professional and values of public service systems; and political processes, legal factors, and other mechanisms of accountability.

 PSMA 6002 Research Methods and Statistical Analysis (3 credit hours)

-Introduces both quantitative and qualitative research methodologies.
+Introduces both quantitative and qualitative research methods and statistical analysis.
 Topics include descriptive and inferential statistics, issues in sampling and hypothesis testing, analysis of variance, regression and time series analysis, as well as survey design.
 Computer software is used for statistical analysis.

 PSMA 6004 The Economic Environment of Public Service Management (3 credit hours)

-This course explores the economic system as the setting within which nonprofit, healthcare, arts and public service organizations function.
-It introduces microeconomic principles, with some coverage of fiscal, monetary and regulatory policies, as well as public goods and problems of market failure.
+This course explores the economic factors affecting nonprofit organizations, healthcare, arts, and public service organizations.
+It introduces microeconomic principles, with some coverage of fiscal, monetary, and regulatory policies, as well as public goods and problems of market failure.
 Economic concepts and tools as they relate to the management of public service organizations are also covered.

-PSMA 60XX Cross-Sector Collaboration and Cooperation (3 credit hours)
+PSMA 6011 Cross-Sector Collaboration and Cooperation (3 credit hours)

 PSMA 7715 Ethics in Public Service (3 credit hours)

-Probes the ethical realities faced by professionals in government, healthcare, religious, educational and other nonprofit organizations.
+Probes ethics in public service through the ethical realities faced by professionals in government, healthcare, religious, educational, and other nonprofit organizations.
 Designed to develop and broaden awareness and appreciation of the power wielded by the public service professional, of the values public service professionals are expected to maintain, and of the ethical dimensions of public service management.
 The course is geared to developing operational skills for ethical analysis and action.

 This course promotes a thorough understanding of the nature of nonprofit organizations and the nonprofit sector as a whole.
-It explores size, scope and dimensions of the sector as well as its history, the various perspectives of philanthropy and the changing role of the nonprofit sector in contemporary society.
+It explores the size, scope, and dimensions of the sector as well as its history, the various perspectives of philanthropy, and the changing role of the nonprofit sector in contemporary society.

 Explore various areas of responsibility in leading and managing nonprofit organizations with particular emphasis on the relationship and interaction between the chief executive and the board of directors.
 This course is intended as a follow-up to and extension of PSMA 7311.

-PSMA 73XX Non-Profits and Public Policy (3 credit hours)
+PSMA 7303 Non-Profits and Public Policy (3 credit hours)

 Governments impact nonprofits in many ways, such as establishing, regulating, monitoring, and funding them.
-First, this course will focus on the various ways in which governments impact nonprofits.
-Then, we will examine each of the major subsectors, i.e. healthcare, education, social services, arts and culture, social welfare, international assistance, etc. What are the similarities and differences in how public policies have affected each of them?
+First, this course will focus on the various ways in which governments impact nonprofit management and policy.
+Then, we will examine the major subsectors, i.e., healthcare, education, social services, arts and culture, social welfare, international assistance, etc. What are the similarities and differences in how public policies have affected each of them?

-PSMA 73XX Non-Profit HR Management and Volunteer Management (3 credit hours)
+PSMA 6012 Non-Profit HR Management and Volunteer Management (3 credit hours)

-This course examines the roles of public and nonprofit personnel executives, personnel functions, and the application of problem-solving techniques.
+This course examines the importance of human resources for nonprofit organizations, along with the roles of public and nonprofit personnel executives, personnel functions, and the application of problem-solving techniques.
 An exploration of the development and evolution of the civil service system and relevant personnel laws and regulations is also covered.
-Student will compare and contrast strategies for managing volunteers with strategies for managing paid staff.
+Students will compare and contrast strategies for managing volunteers with strategies for managing paid staff.
 The class will also create an opportunity for students to apply conceptual materials to practical examples and grapple with real issues facing public and nonprofit managers.

-In addition to their role in service delivery to the community, nonprofits serve an important function as advocacy organizations, providing information to policy makers on their particular areas of expertise, lobbying government for change, and providing information on particular policy positions.
-This course provides students with an overview to the nonprofit functions of advocacy and lobbying, examining ways that nonprofits may and may not become involved in the public policy process.
-The role of advocacy in advancing issues of democracy and social justice are explored, as well as strategies to build social capital within communities.
+In addition to their role in service delivery to the community, nonprofits serve an important function as advocacy organizations, providing information to policymakers on their particular areas of expertise, lobbying government for change, and providing information on particular policy positions.
+This course provides students with an overview of nonprofit advocacy and lobbying, examining ways that nonprofits may and may not become involved in the public policy process.
+The role of advocacy in advancing issues of democracy and social justice is explored, as well as strategies to build social capital within communities.
 International case studies of innovative and successful advocacy campaigns will be introduced as examples of advocacy strategies that worked and why.
-The interdisciplinary curriculum draws on theories from sociology, political science, organization theory and social work.
+The interdisciplinary curriculum draws on theories from sociology, political science, organization theory, and social work.

 PSMA 7991 Internship (3 credit hours)

-Designed for pre-service students or for those with fewer than two years of management experience, this course affords students an opportunity to learn management skills through onsite experience.
-The students must complete a minimum of 300 hours of managerial or administrative work under the tutelage of a public service, nonprofit, arts or healthcare administrator and complete all assignments given by the professor of the seminar associated with the internship.
+Designed for pre-service students or those without two years of management experience, this course allows students to complete an internship in public administration and learn management skills through onsite experience.
+The students must complete a minimum of 300 hours of managerial or administrative work under the tutelage of a public service, nonprofit, arts, or healthcare administrator and complete all assignments given by the professor of the seminar associated with the internship.